Driving on Sal Island in Cape Verde

 Driving License

 Foreign driving licenses with English text are accepted in Cape Verde for short-duration travellers.
-Others may need an international license together with a national one.
-We advise contacting the car hire company if you are unsure of your driving license's validity.
+Others may need an international and national license.
+We advise contacting the car hire company if you are unsure of the validity of your driving license.

 Basic Rules

 In Cape Verde, you drive on the right and pass from the left.
-You have to give way for cars coming from the right.
+You must give way for cars from the right.
 Cars inside the roundabout have priority.

 The basic driving rules are just like in continental Europe.
-However, local drivers may be driving in quite a relaxed way so we recommend being extra cautious.
+However, local drivers may be pretty relaxed, so we recommend being extra cautious.
 Because the traffic in Sal Island is generally peaceful, it is easy to get accustomed to the local traffic.

 Alcohol Limit